spatialos/gdk-for-unity/docs/content/ecs/world-commands.md

 ## ECS: World commands

-World commands are special commands that are sent to the SpatialOS runtime to ask it to reserve entity ids, add or delete entities, or request information about entities.
+World commands are special commands that are sent to the SpatialOS runtime to ask it to reserve entity ids, create or delete entities, or request information about entities.
 (See the SpatialOS documentation on [world commands](https://www.google.com/url?q=https://docs.improbable.io/reference/latest/shared/design/commands%23world-commands&sa=D&ust=1536752675413000) for more information.)

 Each ECS entity that represents a SpatialOS entity has a set of components for sending world commands.
 For each world command, there is a component to send the command and receive the response.